agentcontest/massim_2020/docs/scenario.md

 Failure Code | Reason
 --- | ---
-failed_parameter | Not exactly 1 parameter given, or parameter is not a direction. failed | The thing could not be attached, because their was no attachable thing OR the agent already has too many things attached OR the thing is already attached to an agent of another team.
+failed_parameter | Parameter is not a direction. failed_target | There is nothing to attach in the given direction failed | The thing could not be attached because the agent already has too many things attached OR the thing is already attached to an agent of another team.

 ### detach